Amrisha-Bhardwaj1/GitHub_tutorial/README.md

 These commands is like identifiers of the commits that an author will do and just helps to keep an information of the author who tries to do the commit.

+Basic git commands:

+git clone <link>   ---> Clones the github repository(project) to the local machine. git status    --> gives the status of the local with respect to the remote/github .